 Each pueblo was an independent and separate community, though many shared similarities in language and customs.
 Each pueblo had its own chief, and sometimes two chiefs, a summer and winter chief, who alternated.
-Most important affairs, such was war, hunting, religion and agriculture; however, were governed by priesthoods or secret societies.
+Most important affairs, such as war, hunting, religion, and agriculture; however, were governed by priesthoods or secret societies.

 The vast majority of Pueblo tribes lived in a clan system, with many of the tribes, including the Hopi, Zuni, Keres, and Jemez, descending matrilineally.
 Thus, the women owned the house and garden, providing them with more respect than in other northern tribes of the times.

 The Zuni were the first to become known to the Europeans in 1539 when Fray Marcos of Niza, a Franciscan, journeyed northward from Mexico, in search of the fabled Seven Cities of Cibola.
 When guides were sent forward, they discovered the Zuni settlement of Hawikuh. and though they were killed by the Zuni, Fray Marcos continued on, long enough to plant a cross and declare his “find” part of New Spain.
 He then returned to Mexico with glowing reports.